 But Wright appears to believe that the story of Abraham should be of particular importance to us, as central to the "story of Israel," which is supposedly central to the evangelists.
 And that is problematic, too.
-Abraham simply doesn't figure very prominently in the gospels (most references show up in stock sayings), and when he does take on some significance, it is usually negative as regards the case that Wright is making.
+Abraham simply doesn't figure very prominently in the gospels (most references show up in stock sayings which have no special significance), and when mention of Abraham does take on some special significance, it is usually negative as regards the case that Wright is making.
 It is worth taking a closer look at this issue.
 What I mean is this: when Abraham is mentioned in a significant context it is normally to relativize the notion of the Jews as a chosen people.
 Let's look at the texts.

 The single reference to Abraham in Mark is a quote from the Israelite scriptures, which Jesus uses to refute the Sadducees regarding the resurrection of the dead--the mention of Abraham has no special significance of its own.
 Matthew and Luke, however, do use Abraham to make an important point, and they do so by quoting John the Baptist: